Suffolk and Norfolk mental health shake-up concerns

 Panel chairman Alan Murray said members broadly backed the need for a reorganisation.

-The new strategy includes addressing people at an earlier stage of their illness to try and avoid the need for care beds to be used.'Assurance over beds'
+The new strategy includes addressing people at an earlier stage of their illness to try and avoid the need for care beds to be used.

 The reorganisation aims to have more people treated in the community.